IST-DASLab/GridSearcher/README.md

 pull request.

 # Versions history:
+- **1.0.4**: added SBATCH class, which can be used in a completely separated manner from GridSearcher, allowing running slurm jobs from python
 - **1.0.3**: do not check whether the script ends with `.py` extension anymore
 - **1.0.2**: checking the return code of `os.system` and create file `state.finished` only if `code == 0`
 - **1.0.1**: added assert statement to make sure that all values in the `scheduling["params_values"]` are of type list